Think Australian newsletter

 Australian titles with international appeal

 Discover the latest rights opportunities from Australian publishers participating in the Australian Collective Stand at Frankfurt.
-View the Stand Catalogue here, featuring over 100 fiction, nonfiction and children’s titles with international appeal.
+View the stand catalogue here, featuring a range of fiction, nonfiction and children’s titles with international appeal.

 Read the full article here.